 As a result, the group agreed to develop a Global Call to Action on FH initiative because of the continued low rates of FH identification and awareness despite the presence of effective screening tools and much more effective preventive treatments.
 We hope today’s scientific evidence and research regarding FH will create a new set of recommendations that continue to overcome the gaps recognized in the original 1998 recommendations.

-To continue these efforts, the World Heart Federation and the FH Foundation will cohost an international roundtable in Dubai at the 2018 World Congress of Cardiology.
+To continue these efforts, the World Heart Federation and the Family Heart Foundation will cohost an international roundtable in Dubai at the 2018 World Congress of Cardiology.
 The objective of this meeting will be to present the October 3rd deliberations to additional stakeholders including advocacy leaders and international experts to build further consensus.